 With your support, Kings Place battled through 2020.

-But it has also a year of revelation and innovation: we’ve been so moved by the generosity of our audiences and community.
-We also received a lifeline from the DCMS Culture Recovery Fund which enabled us to develop a hybrid venue: a model for socially-distanced events and ways of sharing them on KPlayer.
-You engaged with this new platform and told us about your experiences on the chat.
-A third, extended national lockdown proved it was an even more vital resource than we could have imagined and we were delighted to find audiences online who had never yet visited Kings Place.
+But it has also a time of revelation and innovation: we’ve been so moved by the generosity of our audiences and community, and shared all ticket donations with artists.
+We received a lifeline from Arts Council England and the DCMS Culture Recovery Fund which enabled us to develop culture clinics, a model for socially-distanced events and ways of sharing them on KPlayer.
+We’ve been delighted to find audiences online who had never yet visited Kings Place.

 To donate by using your Kings Place account: